ZwickyTransientFacility/scope-ml/doc/field_guide__cepheid.md

     - Classical Cepheids with pulsation periods 6-20 days may have a secondary bump

 #### Other characteristics and selection methods
-- intrinsic Cepheids colors: Bp-Rp = 0.8 -- 2.0 mag, but as these stars are located toward the Galactic plane, the reddening may be significant
+- intrinsic Cepheids colors: Bp-Rp = 0.8 -- 2.0 mag, but as these stars are located near the Galactic plane, the reddening may be significant
 - absolute magnitude: -6<G<-2
 - located close to the Galactic plane (within ~10 degrees)